sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 ### exports

 The `"exports"` field contains the package's entry points.
-If you set up a new library project through `npm create svelte@latest`, it's set to a single export, the package root:
+If you set up a new library project through `npx sv create`, it's set to a single export, the package root:

 ```json
 {